 The goal of naming your campaigns is to provide structure to your campaigns so you can easily and quickly identify and differentiate your campaigns, ad sets and ads.
+Instead of going in to each and every campaign, adset and ad that you have, you can take a glimpse of the naming to identify your ad campaigns.

-Let’s start by looking at the structure of the Facebook Ad.
+Before we start on naming Facebook ad campaigns, let’s start by looking at the structure of the Facebook Ad.

 Your AD is grouped within ADSETS (or ADVERT SETS), which in turn are grouped within CAMPAIGNS.

+When naming your Facebook ad campaigns, you need to ask yourself: “What is the most important information that you want to display on the name?”
 The key to an effective naming convention is to look at the purpose of each of these groupings:

 1) Campaign: This is where you set your campaign objective (Website clicks, Website Conversions, Page Likes… etc).